-Opinion: over the years, the success of the Young Scientist Exhibition comes down to how it showcases the community value of science itself
+Opinion: the success of the Young Scientist Exhibition comes down to how it showcases the community value of science itself

 The BT Young Scientist Exhibition (BTYSE) just gets bigger and better.
 This year, there are 550 projects and over a thousand long-listed competitors participating in all manner of weird and wonderful science and technology projects.
 There are also bigger awards, with the top prize money increased this year from €5,000 to €7,500 for the overall winner.

 The depth and range of projects at the 2018 expo is astounding.
 The event clearly has had scientific impact.
 As the tagline for this year’s event says "it starts here".
 The winners often go on to do well in international competitions.

 However the BTYSE also has a public role, and we rightly celebrate it for the treasured institution that it is in our country, the longest-running science event of its kind in the world, kicking off the New Year as always, this time for the 54th time.
 While the event itself started within the strict boundaries of the science curriculum, it has now evolved into an event demonstrating concepts and experiments from ecology, greentech and the behavioural, social and political sciences also.